harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/step_palette/all/_cli-flags.md

-You can use this field to run the scanner binary with additional flags supported by that scanner.
+Use this field to run the scanner binary with additional flags supported by that scanner.